 - live with a family on a long-term basis

-All of our carers and the people they support are matched carefully to make sure they feel comfortable with each other before agreeing to spend time together.
+All of our carers and the people they support are matched carefully.
+This is to make sure they feel comfortable with each other before agreeing to spend time together.
 We work really hard to identify shared interests, pets, hobbies and places that will help build a bond and rapport.